TIBCOSoftware/tp-helm-charts/docs/workshop/gke/cluster-setup/README.md

 EOF
 ```

-Use the following command to verify successful creation of IndexTemplates
+Use the following command to verify successful creation of index templates

 ```bash
 kubectl get -n elastic-system IndexTemplates